Zhang Xun — A Heroic, Controversial General of the Tang Dynasty that Put Loyalty Before Everything

 General Zhang Xun and his soldiers were captured and slaughtered, after they made clear that they won't surrender.

 Stone Lion of the Tang Dynasty — Nelson-Atkins Museum of Art (Photo by Dongmaiying)

 Great Contribution and Criticisms of General Zhang Xun

-Ten days later, Empire Tang’s main force recovered other big cities and achieved important success in other battlefields and kept winning.
+Ten days later, Empire Tang’s main force recovered other important big cities, including their capital, and achieved substantial success in other battlefields and kept winning.

 The rich southeast China was well protected so that they could keep providing food and money to Tang’s army, and millions of people living there were saved.

 Zhang Xun and his soldiers and those sacrificed civilians, however, didn't get the chance to see the triumph that they had participated in and made a great contribution to; later he was widely criticized for allowing cannibalism.

 But his exceptional military talent, great contribution, and loyalty were also praised by the emperors of Tang.

 Besides, civilians that could live in peace because of his sacrifice built many memorial temples of Zhang Xun, to show their admiration and respect.